pimterry/notes/README.md

 You can set your favourite text editor and your notes directory by setting the `$EDITOR` and `$NOTES_DIRECTORY` environmental variables.

 You can also set `$QUICKNOTE_FORMAT` to change the way that quicknotes are generated.
-The string formatted using the `date` command.
+The string is formatted using the `date` command.

 Most users shouldn't need to do any more than that.
 If you're doing anything more complicated though, you can configure `notes` config directly in "~/.config/notes/config", including EDITOR and NOTES_DIRECTORY.
 We've included an example in this repo for you ([config.example](config.example)) that you can copy.
 Any values set in the config file override values in environment variables.